When was Stanford Founded?

 After more damage was caused by the Loma Prieta earthquake in 1989, the University of California developed a capital-improvement plan with a budget of one billion dollars to retrofit and remodel older buildings so that they could be used for modern purposes.

-What is Stanford known for?
-Stanford is well-known not only for its excellent academics but also for the high return on investment it provides and the entrepreneurial spirit of its student body.
+Since its founding in 1885, Stanford has been known not only for its excellent academics but also for the high return on investment it provides and the entrepreneurial spirit of its student body.
 Students at Stanford are valued for their technical aptitude as well as their capacity for strong leadership, making the university something of a hybrid between MIT and Harvard.

 The school places a higher priority on subjects related to science, technology, engineering, and mathematics (STEM), but it also places a high value on students who have a wide range of academic interests.
 This is reflected in the admissions process, in which Stanford places a higher weight on the several brief essays that can be found in its supplement.

-Though we’re trying to know “When was Stanford founded?”, one of the things that Stanford University is most famous for is its academics.
-The fact that admission to Stanford University consistently ranks among the most competitive in the country has resulted in the institution’s campus being crowded with outstanding professors, smart students, and a mindset that is achievement-oriented.
+One of the things that Stanford University is most famous for is its academics.
+Since it was founded, admission to Stanford University consistently ranks among the most competitive in the country and has resulted in the institution’s campus being crowded with outstanding professors, smart students, and a mindset that is achievement-oriented.
 There are seven schools that make up Stanford:

 Only three of these seven schools—the School of Earth, Energy & Environmental Sciences, the School of Engineering, and the School of Humanities & Sciences—offer undergraduate degrees: Despite its reputation as a school that sends students to Silicon Valley, Stanford University offers more than 65 different majors to its students.
 These degrees range from Aeronautics and Astronautics to Urban Studies.